Shopify/polaris/src/components/ActionList/README.md

 ## Related components

-* To combine more than one button in a single layout,[use the button group component](/components/actions/button-group)
+* To combine more than one button in a single layout, [use the button group component](/components/actions/button-group)
 * To display a list of related content, [use the list component](/components/lists/list)